xiangongkaiwu/xiangongkaiwu.github.io/_chapters/chapter0324.md

 ---
 title: >
-    Chapter 324: Dependent on Each Other (Seeking Monthly Tickets)
+    Chapter 324: Dependent on Each Other
 ---
 # Chapter 324: Dependent on Each Other (Seeking Monthly Tickets)

 In the past, Ning Zhuo used to see his mother, Meng Yaoyin, several times a year.
 But as time passed, it became once every two or three years.

 One year, two years, three years passed like this.